JuliaRobotics/Caesar.jl/docs/src/concepts/using_julia.md

 If you are familar with Julia, feel free to skip over to the next page.

-## Julia and Help
+## Julia REPL and Help

-When launching the REPL in a terminal or and IDE like VS Code (see link for documtation website):
+Julia's documentation on the REPL can [be found here](https://docs.julialang.org/en/v1/stdlib/REPL/).
+As a brief example, the REPL in a terminal looks as follows:

 ```bash
 $ julia -O3
                _